-About Jaime Luque
+About Jaime P. Luque

-Jaime’s research has been published in journals such as Journal of Economic Theory, Journal of Public Economics, and Regional Science and Urban Economics.
-He has also written opinion pieces for the Financial Times, Expansion, La Repubblica, and the Huffington Post, as well as for the Vox.eu, Eurointelligence and The Conversation economics op-ed sites.
+Jaime’s research has been published in journals such as Journal of Economic Theory, Journal of Public Economics, Economic Theory, Real Estate Economics, and Regional Science and Urban Economics.
+He has also written opinion pieces for the Financial Times, the Huffington Post, La Repubblica, Expansion, and Cinco Días, as well as for the Vox.eu, Eurointelligence and The Conversation economics op-ed sites.

 - Real Estate Finance

 - Regional and Urban Economics

 Calle Arroyofresno 1